sshruti14/lighthouse-tweeter/README.md

 - LiveReload
 - Parallelshell

-The latter allows a single script to run the other three and monitor them so that if one ends/crashes all of them will stop.
-This was necessary, at least on my Linux machine, because simply using `nodemon & node-sass & livereload` would leave the other processes running silently in the background until I killed them.
+The latter allows `npm run dev` to start the other three and monitor them so that if one ends/crashes all of them will stop.
+This was helpful, at least on my machine, because simply using `nodemon & node-sass & livereload` would leave the other processes running silently in the background until I killed them.

 ## Assets